 This chocolate mousse pie is incredibly rich and decadent with a crumbly & buttery Oreo crust, creamy chocolate mousse, a thin layer of chocolate ganache, and homemade whipped cream.
 If you’re looking for a little more chocolate in your life this holiday season, I promise this pie will satisfy all of your chocolate needs!

-This pie is my claim to fame with my family & friends, often referred to as "the best thing I have ever made."
+This pie is my claim to fame, often referred to as “the best thing I have ever made.”
 I am incredibly proud of this statement, as chocolate is my bread & butter when it comes to dessert.

 Why you will love this chocolate mousse pie

 1. The Oreo crust.
-Oreos & European style butter are mixed to form the base of this pie.
+Oreos & salted butter (European style is preferred!) are mixed to form the base of this pie.
 A buttery, crumbly, Oreo crust pairs perfectly with the ganache & chocolate mousse.

 2. Chocolate chocolate chocolate.
 If you’re a chocolate lover, this chocolate mousse pie is perfect for you!
 The rich, creamy chocolate mousse & the chocolate ganache is *mwah* chef’s kiss!

-3. Pre-baking only.
-The only thing that needs to be baked for this pie is the crust, and that only takes 10 minutes, so it couldn't be easier!
+3. Minimal oven time.
+The only thing that needs to be baked for this pie is the crust, and that only takes 10-12 minutes, so it couldn’t be easier!
 When I make this pie for Thanksgiving, I usually make the pie crust (and the mousse) the night before, as to not use up precious oven time on turkey day!

 Ingredient notes

-• Oreos: regular Oreo cookies should be used to form the cookie crust.
+• Regular Oreo cookies should be used to form the cookie crust.

-• Egg yolks: egg yolks are needed to thicken the mousse mixture, add richness, and bind all the ingredients together.
+• Egg yolks are needed to thicken the mousse mixture, add richness, and bind all the ingredients together.

-• Heavy whipping cream: we use a lot of heavy cream in this recipe, so make sure to splurge on the good quality stuff!
+• A lot of heavy whipping cream is used in this recipe, so make sure to splurge on the good quality stuff!
 Heavy cream is needed in the mousse, ganache, & whipped cream.

-• Chocolate: the star ingredient!
-Baking chocolate is ideal here as it melts down easier than chocolate chips.
-Feel free to change up the cocoa percentages for your mousse & ganache.
+• Baking chocolate is ideal here as it melts down easier than chocolate chips.
 I usually use a combination of semi-sweet & dark chocolate.
-Please note however, the proportions may need to be slightly adjusted if you use milk chocolate to make up for the higher milk content.

-1. Pre-bake Oreo crust.
+STEP 1: Bake Oreo crust.
 Pulse Oreos into a fine crumb in a food processor.
-Mix with melted butter and gently spread the mixture into an even layer in your pan.
-Bake for 10 minutes at 350F.
+Mix with melted butter and gently spread the mixture into an even layer on the bottom & up the sides of an 8 inch springform pan.
+Bake for 10-12 minutes at 350F.
 Let cool completely.

-2. Make the mousse.
-Whisk together egg yolks, sugar, & salt in a heat proof bowl.
+STEP 2: Pasteurize the eggs.
+Whisk together egg yolks, sugar, & salt in a heat proof bowl until combined.
 Place the bowl over a sauce pan with 2 inches of simmering water.
-Gradually heat up while continuously whisking for about 5 minutes.
-Add in warm heavy cream and whisk occasionally for 2 minutes.
+Continuously whisk while heating up the mixture to 160 degrees F, about 5 minutes.
+Microwave heavy cream until warm and whisk into the egg mixture until combined.
 Remove from the heat and stir in vanilla extract.
-Add melted chocolate and whisk until combined.
-Fold this mixture into the whipped heavy cream.

-4. Make the ganache.
-Chop chocolate finely then pour warmed heavy cream on top.
+STEP 6: Make the ganache.
+Chop the chocolate finely then pour warmed heavy cream on top.
 Let it sit for 5 minutes, then stir until smooth.
 Pour the ganache on top of the pie & spread in an even layer.
 Let the ganache set on the pie in the fridge for another hour or so.

 FAQ

-A crust that is hard is likely due to over-baking.
+A hard crust is likely due to over-baking.
 It only needs to be baked for about 10 minutes until set & aromatic.
-Any longer and it will be dry & hard.
 Also, you want to gently pack it into your pan.
-Packing in the mixture too firmly can cause a hard and cracked crust.
+Packing in the mixture too firmly can cause a hard crust that cracks when cut.

 This can be from over-mixing.
 Gently fold until just combined – if you mix too harshly or too much, the air will deflate.
 Additionally, ensure the crust is completely cold before adding the mousse and make sure you are giving the pie ample time to set.